mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Sets visibility of the filter bar. `true`{:.logic.block} will show the bar, `false`{:.logic.block} will hide it.

+{:id="ListView.TextAlignmentDetail" .number} *TextAlignmentDetail*
+: Specifies the alignment of the detail text in ListView elements: center, normal (e.g., left-justified if text is written left to right), or opposite (e.g., right-justified if text is written left to right).

+{:id="ListView.TextAlignmentMain" .number} *TextAlignmentMain*
+: Specifies the alignment of the main text in ListView elements: center, normal (e.g., left-justified if text is written left to right), or opposite (e.g., right-justified if text is written left to right).

 {:id="ListView.TextColor" .color} *TextColor*
 : The text color of the `ListView` items.